wp-plugins/gravity-forms-addons/readme.txt

 = 2.3 =
 * Added new directory option: `postimage`.
 When your directory has an image, you can choose to show a generic icon (default) or show the full image.
+* Directory entry images now have alt, width and height attributes
 * Added powerful `kws_gf_directory_lead_image` filters (see "Plugin filters" in the FAQ)

 = 2.2.1 =